bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wussing.md

 * She, like Wussing, had completed her secondary education in 1947 and, again like him, was studying a course at Leipzig University to qualify as a secondary school mathematics teacher.
 * In 1951 Hans and Gerlinde took the state examination and they qualified as high school teachers of mathematics and physics.
 * Both Hans and Gerlinde had joined this Party in June 1947, a year after its formation in April 1946.
-* Hans and Gerlinde married in 1952.
-* By this time Wussing was undertaking research towards his doctorate in group theory advised by Walter Schnee while his wife was teaching in the Workers and Peasants Faculty of the University which had been set up to assist children from disadvantaged backgrounds gain access to studying academic subjects.
-* Hans and Gerlinde Wussing's daughter Petra was born in 1953.
-* Hans helped in looking after their only child.
 * Wussing completed his doctoral studies and was awarded a doctorate for his thesis Über Einbettungen endlicher Gruppen Ⓣ(On embedding finite groups) in 1957.
 * The direction that Wussing's career would take after 1957 was less than clear.
-* The head of the Workers and Peasants Faculty where Wussing's wife was teaching, and in which Wussing himself had taught for two years, was Annemarie Harig, the sister of Gerhard Harig (1902-1966).
 * Through her Wussing learnt that Gerhard Harig was about to take over as head of the Karl Sudhoff Institute at Leipzig University and that he aimed to make it an Institute, which had previously only covered the history of medicine, into the Karl Sudhoff Institute for the History of Medicine and Science.
 * Harig was looking to appoint staff in the area of the history of mathematics and science to the Institute and although Wussing was not qualified as a historian of science, nevertheless he was a member of the Socialist Unity Party which was highly influential at the university.
 * Both Harig and Wussing shared beliefs in a Marxist philosophy which strongly influenced their writing.